 It’s amazing how many things we’re capable of feeling guilty about in a day.

 You weren’t very productive at work – you feel guilty and stay late.
 Then you feel guilty for not being with your family because of that extra time at the office.
 Plus, you haven’t called your mother yet today: guilty.
 And you really should have organized something special for your husband’s birthday: guilty.
-You skipped breakfast: guilty.
+You missed breakfast: guilty.
 You snacked instead: double guilty.

 As one of the most common and inhibiting emotions we suffer, guilt has the potential to wreak real havoc on our lives.
 We feel guilty for wanting more, then we feel guilty for getting what we wanted.
 We feel guilty for not taking care of ourselves, then we feel guilty for the time we spent doing just that.